 Part of the fallout from the 2016 election has been calls (or rants, as the case may be) from tech leaders to be more responsible for the news we share, and how we digest it.
 Facebook and Google launched a new initiative this week to battle “fake news” sites (that is a kind word for it) and then a mastermind of spreading lies spoke to the Washington Post about his effect on the presidency.

 As a 46-year-old, I didn’t start on the web and Facebook like some older Millennials did.
-In college, I had only exactly one class that used a computer.
-I started developing websites in 1998, this blog in 2005, using Twitter in 2007.
 I am lucky in that part of my job has been to try out any new social media that comes out and understand it.
-I may not like a particular platform, but I think anyone working in the space should check anything and everything out.
 Which has helped me raise my son in a “new media” world.

 I also used to co-own a health education company that always included a media literacy section, to help users navigate the bigger issues of, say, smoking and alcohol, by understanding how the media was affecting their perceptions.